Skip to main content

 Customize your viewing experience with Dark and Light Mode in Outlook.

-Outlook does not include built-in zoom controls.
+Outlook provides limited built-in zoom functionality.
 Instead, use your computer’s magnification tools to adjust your view and improve readability.

 PC